-- We started to work on looking at an early retirement plan. - It Would be available to all employees and typically it's the 60 to 70-year range.
-Employees and those age groups that are most likely to participate - We have about 55 employees in that category - we have employees who were older than 70 but generally speaking with early retirement plans if you're over 70 you've made a decision to continue to work and for variety of reasons, and they're less likely to participate in her retirement plan - We think that somewhere between 15 and 20 employees statistically may vary will take part in that plan - The District apparently has offered early retirement plans in the past but looking at the past history that was plan for faculty only but that did not go forward - This is a basically an annuity and annuity plan, which is an immediate recovery to the district. - Is dependent upon who actually participates in retirement and the cost of the plan and the savings overall a generally speaking annuity plan is paid out over five years.
-That's the district's part of the payout. - So it pays 20% of the cost to the district over five years and then there's potentially an immediate savings to the district as a result of - We have a history here of of bringing people in pretty high in on Steps area.
-So we'd have to talk about potential adjustment the delta between those, that is a potential savings for the district. - According to our calculation if 15 employees, approach and take this offer, it would save about one 1.2 to 1.5 million - We would see savings and starting in the first couple of months by our calculations - One of the areas that we're considering is when we will purchase annuities for employees, that comes from a life insurance company.
+- We started to work on looking at an early retirement plan. - It would be available to all employees and typically, it's the 60 to 70-year range.
+Employees in those age groups are most likely to participate. - We have about 55 employees in that category. - We have employees who are older than 70 but generally speaking with early retirement plans if you're over 70 you've made a decision to continue to work and for variety of reasons, and they're less likely to participate in an early retirement plan. - We think that somewhere between 15 and 20 employees statistically (may vary) will take part in that plan. - The District apparently has offered early retirement plans in the past but looking at the past history that was a plan for faculty only but that did not go forward. - This is basically an annuity plan, which is an immediate recovery to the district. - Is dependent upon who actually participates in retirement and the cost of the plan and the savings overall.
+Generally speaking, an annuity plan is paid out over five years.
+That's the district's part of the payout. - So it pays 20% of the cost to the district over five years and then there's potentially an immediate savings to the district as a result. - We have a history here of of bringing people in pretty high on Steps.
+So we'd have to talk about a potential adjustment of the delta between those, that is also a potential savings for the district. - According to our calculation, if 15 employees approach and take this offer, it would save about one 1.2 to 1.5 million. - We would see savings starting in the first couple of months by our calculations - One of the areas that we're considering is when we will purchase annuities for employees, that comes from a life insurance company.